drafter-edu/drafter/_sources/students/deployment.rst.txt

     :alt: Github Edit Main

 The editor area allows you to paste in your code.
 We recommend that you add the following lines of code to your project.
+They need to be after the import statements, but before the ``start_server(...)`` line.
+We suggest placing them right before your dataclasses and routes.

 .. code-block:: python